Snowflake-Labs/sfquickstarts/site/sfguides/src/geo_analysis_geometry/geo_analysis_geometry.md

 ## Conclusion

 In this guide, you acquired geospatial data from the Snowflake Marketplace, explored how the GEOMETRY data type works and how it differs from the GEOGRAPHY.
 You converted one data type into another and queried geospatial data using parser, constructor, transformation, calculation and H3 functions on single tables and multiple tables with joins.
-You then saw how newly constructed geospatial objects could be visualized using CARTO.
+You then saw how geospatial objects could be visualized using CARTO.

 You are now ready to explore the larger world of Snowflake geospatial support and geospatial functions.

 ### What we've covered
 * How to acquire a shared database from the Snowflake Marketplace and from External and internal storages.
 * The GEOMETRY data type, its formats GeoJSON, WKT, EWKT, WKB, and EWKB, and how to switch between them.
-* How to use constructors like TO_GEOMETRY, ST_MAKEPOINT, ST_MAKELINE.
+* How to use constructors like TO_GEOMETRY, ST_MAKELINE.
 * How to reproject between SRIDs using ST_TRANSFORM.
-* How to perform measurement calculations like ST_DISTANCE.
+* How to perform relational calculations like ST_DWITHIN and ST_INTERSECTS.
-* How to perform relational calculations like ST_DWITHIN and ST_WITHIN.
+* How to use set operations like ST_INTERSECTION.
 * How to use Spatial grid and H3 functions like H3_FROMGEOGPOINT, H3_KRING, H3_POLYFILL.
 * How to use Search Optimization to speed up geospatial queries.